ASP-Labs/writeups/HackQuest2017/day5/README.md

 ## Crypto

 Well, now we got [private](https://pastebin.com/Di7LyG7Q) and [public](https://pastebin.com/eRFbC3BE) which are not paired!
-But Dave has showed his private key and has encrypted the message via Steve's public key.
+But Dave showed his private key and encrypted the message via Steve's public key.
 Let's investigate all keys.

 ```
-$ openssl rsa -in priv.key -noout -t
+$ openssl rsa -in priv.key -noout -text
 Private-Key: (511 bit)
 modulus:
     70:2b:a6:a1:20:93:e8:cf:cc:3c:fe:ca:c2:3c:cc: